sstok/contributing/code/patches.rst

 .. tip::

-    Gush will automatically create in the description table for you, all you must do is provide the answer for each question.
+    Gush will automatically ask the relevant questions, and create in the description table for you.

 Some answers to the questions trigger some more requirements: